European Journal of Social Theory

-The European Journal of Social Theory is a quarterly peer-reviewed academic journal that covers all aspects social theory.
+The European Journal of Social Theory (EJST) is a quarterly peer-reviewed academic journal that covers all aspects social theory.
 The editor-in-chief is Gerard Delanty (University of Sussex).
 The journal was established in 1998 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, its 2019 impact factor is 2.333.